 1. Learn about the survivor’s pension

-If your spouse or made contributions while they were working, you may be able to get a monthly survivor’s pension when they die.
+If your spouse or paid enough into the Canada Pension Plan (CPP), you may be able to get a survivor’s pension after they die.

-If you were separated, but not divorced, when they died, you may still be able to get the survivor's pension if your former spouse did not have a common-law partner when they died.
+If you were separated but not divorced when they died, you may still be able to get the survivor's pension if:

 You can collect only one survivor's pension.
-This means if you were previously widowed, you'll get whichever survivor's pension is larger.
+If you have more than one spouse who's died, you get the survivor's pension that's larger.

 Once you start getting a survivor's pension, you continue to get it even if you marry again.